Geometric Assumptions in Hydrodynamic Modeling of Coronal and Flaring Loops: Conclusions

 The assumption of semi-circular loops, that is, an eccentricity of 0, is almost universally used in the literature.
 We have examined this assumption in Section \ref{sec:elliptical} by varying the gravitational acceleration parallel to the loop in accordance with both tall loops (vertical semi-major axis) and wide loops (horizontal semi-major axis).
 We have found that the draining time of the loops is reduced in tall loops compared to the semi-circular case since gravity is weakened with height, whereas the draining time is increased in wide loops for the opposite reason.
 The cooling times, peak temperatures, and peak densities are mostly unaffected.
 As a result, the spectral line intensities are mostly unaffected.
-In other words, this assumption is relatively unimportant in impulsively heated loop simulations.
+The difference is more pronounced in longer loops or with weaker heating, which reduces the gravitational scale height.
+This assumption is relatively unimportant during the heating phase or with short, dense loops, but becomes more important with long or tenuous loops during the cooling phase.

 Finally, in Section \ref{sec:ell_exp}, we have combined the two geometrical assumptions, and examined elliptical loops with an area expansion that scales with height above the solar surface, such that the magnetic field $B \propto \frac{1}{r^{2}}$, or $A \propto r^{2}$.
 In this case, we do find that the dynamics are somewhat affected.
 A circular loop has the longest cooling time, which, when compared with the results of Section \ref{sec:area}, indicates that the rate of expansion $\frac{dA}{ds}$ is also an important factor.